mindspore-lab/mindone/examples/instantmesh/README.md

 pip install -r requirements.txt
 ```

-2. Inference is tested on the machine with the following specs using 1x NPU:
+2. Both training and inference are tested on the machine with the following specs using 1x NPU:

 | mindspore |	ascend driver | firmware	| cann toolkit/kernel |
 | :--- | :--- | :--- | :--- |